 Your first step is attending a Change of Major workshop (required), where you’ll learn about the pre-pharmacy major and the requirements to gain admission into the Doctor of Pharmacy (Pharm.D.) program at the College of Pharmacy.
 RSVP online to reserve your space.
 The workshops are held in Room 110, Coker Life Sciences.
 If you have questions, contact Kristi Niro, Director of Pre-Professional Studies and Recruitment, at 803-777-6635 or email@example.com.

 If you’re transferring from another college or university into the USC pre-pharmacy program, the process is also handled through Undergraduate Admissions.
 Learn more about undergraduate transfers and requirements.
 A minimum GPA of 3.0 with 12 or more earned college hours (excluding AP or IB courses) is required to become a Pre-Pharmacy major.

 Pharm.D.
 Transfer Admission

-Applications for transfer students from other accredited professional pharmacy programs into the college’s professional program will be evaluated on an individual basis.
-The student applying for transfer must be in good standing in their current program, the student must complete at least two years of study at the College of Pharmacy, and a position must be available in our program for any application to be considered.
+Applications for transfer students from an accredited professional pharmacy program into the USC College of Pharmacy professional Pharm.D. program will be evaluated on an individual basis.
+The student applying for transfer must be in good standing in their current Pharm.D. program, the student must complete at least two years of study at the USC College of Pharmacy and space must be available in the Pharm.D. program for an application to be considered.

-- official PCAT score (must include writing score)
+- Official PCAT scores (must include writing score)

 Graduate Transfer Credits